deis/workflow/src/quickstart/provider/azure-acs/boot.md

 ]
 ```

 The `id` field from the `az login` command is the Azure Subscription Id.
 This id will be used throughout the guide.
-As a matter of convenience, set an environment variable named `SUBSCRIPTION_ID` with the value of the id (e.g. 57849302-a9f0-4908-b300-31337a0fb205).
+As a matter of convenience, set an environment variable named `AZURE_SUBSCRIPTION_ID` with the value of the id (e.g. 57849302-a9f0-4908-b300-31337a0fb205).
 Check the configuration by setting the active subscription with `az account set`:
 ```
-$ export SUBSCRIPTION_ID=57849302-a9f0-4908-b300-31337a0fb205
+$ export AZURE_SUBSCRIPTION_ID=57849302-a9f0-4908-b300-31337a0fb205
-$ az account set --subscription="${SUBSCRIPTION_ID}"
+$ az account set --subscription="${AZURE_SUBSCRIPTION_ID}"
 ```

 ## Create an ACS Kubernetes Cluster